Dhivas-Sugumar/personal-site-v2/README.md

 1. App
    These are the main pages that the app displays.
 2. Packages
-   Each one of these packages contains teh code and text for these features.
+   Each one of these packages contains the code and text for these features.

 ## Reuse